Subham-Maity/docker_tutorial/README.md

 #### ⚡ Check volumes

-7. Now if you want to check the volumes you can type this command:
+17. Now if you want to check the volumes you can type this command:
 ```bash
 docker volume ls
 ```
 ![image](https://user-images.githubusercontent.com/97989643/232023685-45f4a982-3a99-49d9-be00-71703938b8aa.png)

-8. Let's try some another database like mongoDB
+### ✅ **Let's play with the mongo** 🐲
+1. First pull the mongo image from the docker hub
 ```bash
 docker pull mongo
 ```
-9. Now create a container
+2. Now create a container
 ```bash
 docker run --name my-mongo-one -d mongo
 ```
-10. Now check the container
+3. Now check the container
 ```bash
 docker container ls
 ```
 ![image](https://user-images.githubusercontent.com/97989643/232030798-295453ae-b063-47cc-8f76-15a079209067.png)

 #### ⚡ Port Mapping
-11. One version of the mongo is running now I want to run another version of the mongo so I will map the port number.
+4. One version of the mongo is running now I want to run another version of the mongo so I will map the port number.
 ```bash
 docker run --name my-mongo-one -p 4000:27017 -d mongo
 ```